ASSERT-KTH/Vecogen/README.md

 - '-clear': The clear option that clears all debug files
 - '-reboot': The amount of iterations before a reboot occurs.
 A reboot starts from the original prompt.
 - '-al': The option to allow loops or not.

+# Example of usages.
+Make sure you are in the python_modules directory
+- python3 main.py verify_folder -d ../no_loop_problems/0
+    This command will verify the first .c and .h file in the folder no_loop_problems/0
+- python3 main.py verify -c ../no_loop_problems/0/solution.c -he ../no_loop_problems/0/specification.h
+    This command will verify the given .c and .h file
+- python3 main.py generate_code -he ../no_loop_problems/0/specification.h
+    This command will generate the code for the given .h file